themetalsaint/updatedPortfolio/README.md

 ## About

-The "About" (me) portion of this webpage contains a photo, contact information, job title, a brief description of how I got to this point in my profession, and a list of skills I have acquired through education and work experience.
+The About (me) portion of this webpage contains a photo, contact information, job title, a brief description of how I got to this point in my profession, and a list of skills I have acquired through education and work experience.
 This portion of the webpage can be accessed by clicking on the "about" tab on the navigation bar in the top, right portion of the webpage.

 ![](assets/img/readMe/aboutMe.png)

 ## Services

-The "Services" portion of this webpage contains the professional services I offer as a web developer.
-The "Services" portion of this webpage can be easily accessed by selecting the "Services" tab on the navigation bar in the top, right portion of the webpage.
+The Services portion of this webpage contains the professional services I offer as a web developer.
+The Services portion of this webpage can be easily accessed by selecting the Services tab on the navigation bar in the top, right portion of the webpage.

 ![](assets/img/readMe/services.png)